If you want to get started in UX design, you are 100% guaranteed to need an amazing UX design portfolio in order to land

 My advice to graduates and junior UX designers coming onto the market is to take a role in which you can guarantee that you’ll be able to show the work you produce because without any work to show, finding a role afterwards can be tricky.
 You have to take your first role in UX with your next role in mind, so having work to show can be the stepping stone to greater things.

-Can you build a portfolio with NO experience in UX?
+10. Can you build a portfolio with no experience in UX design?

 As a recruiter I have the privilege to help people move into UX from other careers.
 They typically want to know how they can get a portfolio which will stand up in an interview.
 I won’t lie—this can be difficult with a lack of commercial UX experience.